do0fusz/depot/notes.md

 >  or something awesome like JavaScript Object Notation [JSON]).

 Cool, let's make browser response a bit smarter

-start by telling the views to handle not html request but ajax.
 Add the 'remote: true' parameter to the action.

-browser’s internal representation of the structure and content of the document being displayed, namely, the Document Object Model (DOM)
+The BROWSER's *internal* representation of the structure and content of the document being displayed, namely, the ~Document Object Model~ (DOM)

 ```javascript